risk-first/website/menagerie/Dependency-Risk.md

 Silo Mentality is exacerbated by the problems you would face in _budgeting_ if suddenly all the divisions in an organisation started providing dependencies for each other.
 This starts to require a change to organisational structure towards being a set of individual businesses marketing services to one another, rather than a division-based one.
 We'll look more closely at these kind of organisational issues in the [Coordination Risk](Coordination-Risk) section.

-### Dependencies Are Abstractions
+### Complexity Risk

-Dependencies are usually a mitigation for complexity risk, and we'll investigate that in much more detail in [Software Dependency Risk](Software-Dependency-Risk).
+Dependencies are usually a mitigation for [Complexity Risk](Complexity-Risk), and we'll investigate that in much more detail in [Software Dependency Risk](Software-Dependency-Risk).
 The reason for this is that a dependency gives you an [abstraction](Glossary#abstraction): you no longer need to know _how_ to do something, (that's the job of the dependency), you just need to interact with the dependency properly to get the job done.
 Buses are _perfect_ for people who can't drive, after all.

 But this means that all of the issues of abstractions that we covered in [Communication Risk]() apply:
  - There is [Invisiblity Risk](Communication-Risk#invisibility-risk) because you probably don't have a full view of what the dependency is doing.
 Nowadays, bus stops have a digital "arrivals" board which gives you details of when the bus will arrive, and shops publish their opening hours online.
 But, abstraction always means the loss of some detail.